-In 2020, the net impairment reversal in respect of property, plant and equipment was recorded in the Consolidated Statement of Profit or Loss and Other Comprehensive Income, to the extent it was previously provided for, at a value of \$3,298,000 (2019: \$183,000 net impairment loss).
-This reversal of impairments was recognised where the book value was lower than the fair value of the property land and buildings based on independent external valuation reports (note 3.5).
+In 2021, the net impairment reversal in respect of property, plant and equipment was recorded in the Consolidated Statement of Profit or Loss and Other Comprehensive Income, to the extent it was previously provided for, at a value of \$1,338,000 (2020: \$3,298,000).
+This reversal of impairments was recognised where the book value was lower than the fair value of the property land and buildings based on independent external valuation report (note 3.4).